PromptDA: Label-guided Data Augmentation for Prompt-based Few-shot Learners: Experiments

 \subsection{Experimental Results}

-In this section, we present our main results, and address the aforementioned research questions pertaining to our {\m} approach.
+In this subsection, we present our main results and address the aforementioned research questions pertaining to our {\m} approach.

-In addition to comparing with baselines such as Majority, normal fine tuning and prompt-based method LM-BFF, we conduct more experiments to verify the effectiveness of our proposed method {\m} as a plug-in module.
-Because different template choices can result in a large variance of performance~\cite{gao2020making}, we design two groups of experiments, namely template-free and template-augmented, to show that our method can improve over standard prompt-based tuning method regardless of template design.
+In addition to comparing with baselines such as Majority, normal fine tuning, and prompt-based methods GPT-3, EFL, LM-BFF, we conduct more experiments to verify the effectiveness of our proposed method {\m} as a plug-in module.
+Because different template choices can result in a large variance of performance~\cite{gao2021making}, we design two groups of experiments, namely \textit{template-free} and \textit{template-augmented}, to investigate whether or not our method can improve over standard prompt-based tuning method regardless of the template design.
 For the template-augmented group of experiments, we manually choose ``\texttt{It is [MASK]}" as the template, following \cite{wang2021entailment}.
 For the template-free group of experiments, we only append ``\texttt{[MASK]}" in the input.
 We report the results of {\m} in Table~\ref{tab:results} when the size of data augmentation is $\times 3$ (i.e., $k_y=3$).
-We also consider two scenarios that the label words are derived manually or with our automatic label augmentation mechanism.
+We also consider two scenarios where the label words are derived \textit{manually} or with our \textit{automatic} label augmentation mechanism.
 We choose 8 samples ($K=8$) per class as the few-shot setting of our main experiments.
-For fair comparison, we choose the same random seed of training set sampling as LM-BFF.
-We train for 10 epochs for each dataset following \cite{wang2021entailment}.
-We report the average performance and standard variance of our result over five runs of sampling for each dataset.
+For a fair comparison, we choose the same random seeds of training set sampling as LM-BFF.
+We train for 10 epochs on each dataset following \cite{wang2021entailment}.
+We report the average performance and standard deviation of our results over five runs of sampling on each dataset.
 The main results can be seen in Table~\ref{tab:results}.

 \paragraph{Performance analysis} We analyze the performance from three perspectives to answer the aforementioned research questions.